gigouni/selenium-grids/docker/android/README.md

     --build-arg SDK_VERSION=25.2.3 \
     --build-arg ANDROID_BUILD_TOOLS_VERSION=25.0.3 \
     --build-arg APPIUM_VERSION=1.6.5 \
-    -t ts_selenium/appium-1.6.5 \
+    -t gigouni/appium-1.6.5 \
     .
 ```

 ### 1.1.3.
 Run

-To run correctly, the Appium server needs to be binded to (at least) one Android device.
+To run correctly, the Appium server needs to be bind to (at least) one Android device.
 To do this, we need to create an AVD (_Android Virtual Device_) through the Android Studio command line interface or use a dockerize device.

 #### 1.1.3.1.
 With AVD